Family flag,info,TREACY3,2004acaward,aclisted4

 Variations on the name

 There were numerous variations of the name but in modern times usually only the following forms are found: Tracey, Tracy, Treacey and Treacy in English and Ó Treasaigh (masculine), Ní Threasaigh (feminine) in Irish.
 The English spelling of the name appears to be inter-changeable and different variations can be found within a family or even for an individual.
 When tracing ancestors all spelling of the name should be checked.
 For convenience the spelling Tracey is used on this website.
+The early standardised spelling is Tracy, which was adopted by the leading English family, although they also used other variations.
+Threasy, Treasy, Tressy and Trassy were earlier variations, probably based on the pronouniation of the Gaelic name and regional dialects.
 Usually, the spelling Treacy is particular to Ireland.
+It appears to have been first adopted by Protestant families and became increasingly popular and the most numerous in the second part of the 19th century with the rise of nationalism.
 The following are the variations that have been found:

 Gaelic spelling: Ó Treasaigh (masculine), Ní Threasaigh (feminine), Ua Treasaigh, Uí Threasaigh, Uí Treasaigh, Uí Treassaich.